 The Internet is full of useful resources.
 No matter what you want to learn there is something useful available for free.
 You just need to commit your time and effort.
 At the same time, it's difficult to choose in the huge sea of free tutorials and courses on the internet.

 If you are not careful, you will spend most of your time browsing and changing courses without learning anything.
 That's where a curated list helps.
 Curation is my hobby and passion.
 I love to read books and courses which allows me to curate useful resources and share with you guys.

 Today I'll share 10 Java Programming Courses which beginners can use to learn Java for free.

-Even though the focus is on beginner Java courses --- because beginners are the ones who need the most guidance and help --- I have tried to also include free courses which can be really useful for intermediate and experienced Java developers.
+Even though the focus is on beginner Java courses --- because beginners are the ones who need the most guidance and help --- I have tried to also include free courses that can be really useful for intermediate and experienced Java developers.

-These are some of the really important skill, tools, and technology for experienced Java developers.
+These are some of the really important skills, tools, and technology for experienced Java developers.
 If you are not familiar with them, it's probably the right time to pick them up to boost your career and skills.

 This is the most popular free Java course on Udemy.
 It probably has the first-mover advantage, but the quality of the course is quite good.

 If you are a beginner at programming or know a programming language but also want to learn Java, then you can enroll in this course.
 It's FREE and I guess it always remains free on Udemy.

 Link to Join the course --- Java Tutorial for Complete Beginners